Kues-Ba-Skito/SPN-Using-VHDL/README.md

 MASTER.v module is created to run several cryptosystems in parallel for cryptanalysis.

-To use, just add the files into any VHDL compiler run the testbench.
+To use, just add the files into any VHDL compiler and run the testbench.

 Created by Hikmet Seha Ozturk